 For some functions, their graphs extend infinitely in the vertical direction.
 For these graphs, there are no highest or lowest points.
 However, it's possible for these functions to have relative minimum or relative maximum values.
 A relative minimum is the lowest point for a region of the graph.
 Similarly, a relative maximum is the highest point for a region of the graph.

-Notice that if the graph were folded vertically on the -axis, the marked points would lie on top of each other.
-This is true for every point on Thus, has even symmetry.
+Notice that if the graph were folded vertically on the y-axis, the marked points would lie on top of each other.
+This is true for every point on f.
+Thus, f(x) has even symmetry.
 A function is said to have odd symmetry if it's symmetric about the origin.
 In other words, if one half of the graph can be rotated to match the other half of the graph exactly.

 From the arrows on the graph, it can be seen that the left-end extends downward, while the right-end extends upward.
-Thus, the end behavior of can be expressed as follows.
+Thus, the end behavior of f can be expressed as follows.